mautic/documentation/en/emails/bounce_management.md

 ![Topic](media/amazon_webhook_4.png "New subscriber")

-3) Enter the url to the Amazon webhook on your Mautic installation
+3) Enter the url to the Amazon webhook on your Mautic installation.
+It should usually be your mautic URL followed by `/mailer/amazon/callback`

 ![Topic](media/amazon_webhook_5.png "Enter url to Mautic")